 How to track bioluminescence in California?

-- Check the social media profiles of local beaches or nature enthusiast groups as people share photos and locations when bioluminescence events occur.
-Keep an eye or track hashtags like #bioluminescent or #bioluminescence.
+- Check the social media profiles of local beaches or nature enthusiast groups, as people share photos and locations when bioluminescent events occur.
+Keep an eye on or track hashtags like #bioluminescent or #bioluminescence.

 - Reach out to local environmental organizations or aquariums that may provide updates on plankton blooms and bioluminescence conditions.
-A good suggestion is monitoring the Southern California Coastal Ocean Observing System reports.
+A good suggestion is to monitor the Southern California Coastal Ocean Observing System reports.

 - Use weather apps to find nights with little to no moonlight, as darker conditions make bioluminescence more visible.

-- Opt for more secluded beaches to avoid light pollution and crows to get a better chance to actually see glowing waves.
+- Opt for more secluded beaches to avoid light pollution and crowds to get a better chance to actually see glowing waves.

 Red tides: key to see bioluminescence?